How you raise puppies matters.

 When they arrive they are so sweet.
 Unable to walk, helpless, eyes and ears closed, making sweet sounds, sleeping in little piles, and drinking all the milk they can before falling back asleep.
 It is during these first 16 days that we keep the puppies safe, low stress, well fed, and weigh them often to see that everyone is doing well.
 We spend a lot of time touching and handling them to get them familiar with human touch on each part of their bodies.

-We also use early neurological stimulation exercises daily to improve the puppies blood pressure and nervous system development.
+We also use Early Neurological Stimulation(ENS) exercises daily to improve the puppies blood pressure, ability to deal with low tress, and nervous system development.
+During this time we also introduce ESI or Early Scent Introduction to each of the puppies.
 The mother is placed on a special diet and we work to help her manage the stress involved with caring for the litter to not allow the puppies or mother to be placed under too much stress.
 All of this to help the puppy develop even during this small window that you would think there is nothing to do with them except watch over them and the mother.

 Week 3...
 Becoming Individuals